There is nothing wrong with taking pride in one’s accomplishments.

 Me?

 All three of my books are currently optioned for film or television, and Memoirs of an Imaginary Friend is actually moving along quite well (by the agonizingly slow standards of Hollywood).
-But Unexpectedly, Milo, is also being worked on by a production company, and I am listed in IMDB as a writer on this project “in development.”
+But unexpectedly, Milo is also being developed by a production company, and I am listed on IMDb as a writer on this project, “in development.”

 I am way too excited about this, especially considering I didn’t actually do anything to deserve the page other than write the novel.

-I immediately texted by screenwriting friend, who doesn’t have an IMDB page yet, to taunt him, but he was annoyingly happy and supportive for me.
+I immediately texted my screenwriting friend, who doesn’t have an IMDB page yet, to taunt him, but he was annoyingly happy and supportive of me.

 I told another friend, but she didn’t know what IMDB was.